Neville Brand: Early roles

 After his discharge, Brand worked on a 1946 Army Signal Corps film with Charlton Heston and next settled in Greenwich Village and enrolled at the American Theatre Wing, working off-Broadway, including Jean-Paul Sartre's The Victors.
 He also attended the Geller Drama School in Los Angeles on the G.I.
 Bill.

-Brand had an uncredited bit in Battleground (1949) and Port of New York (1949).
+Brand had uncredited roles in Battleground (1949) and Port of New York (1949).
 His first credited part was in D.O.A.
 (1950) as a henchman named Chester.
 His hulking physique, rough-hewn, craggy-faced looks and gravelly voice led to his largely playing gangsters, Western outlaws and various screen "heavies", cops and other tough-guy roles throughout his career.

 Brand was uncredited in My Foolish Heart (1949), Where the Sidewalk Ends (1950) (both starring Dana Andrews), and curiously Kiss Tomorrow Goodbye where he plays a significant early role as James Cagney's fellow chain gang inmate, (1950) but had a good role on TV in The Bigelow Theatre.

-Brand's parts slowly grew bigger: Halls of Montezuma (1951), Only the Valiant (1951), The Mob (1951), and Red Mountain (1951).
+His parts slowly grew bigger: Halls of Montezuma (1951), Only the Valiant (1951), The Mob (1951), and Red Mountain (1951).

-On TV he did a short, Benjy (1951), and episodes of The Unexpected and Your Favorite Story.
+On television, he did a short, Benjy (1951), and episodes of The Unexpected and Your Favorite Story.
 He was in Kansas City Confidential (1952), The Turning Point (1952), and, notably, Stalag 17 (1953).

-Brand was now much in demand as a support actor, appearing in The Charge at Feather River (1953), The Man from the Alamo (1953), and Gun Fury (1953).